Big thank you to Gravastar for sending the P9 to review!

 While I did find a method that works for me, they’re still a bit finicky and temperamental.

-I hope Gravastar seriously takes this into consideration moving forward.
+I hope Gravastar seriously considers this moving forward.

 Erratic behavior?